enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 #. uint32_t modelID: handle ID of the model to animate
 #. const std::string& animationName: Name of the animation to play
 #. bool isLooped: Whether play animation and stop, or play in a loop
-#. long blendTime: How long the previous animation will effect state.
+#. uint64_t blendTime: How long (in milliseconds) the previous animation will influence the blended state.

 .. _LimonAPI-setModelAnimationSpeed: